 4. Christmas is not Christian because there are Christian holy days that Jesus Himself kept—and Christmas is not one of them.

-Many Christians around the world celebrate these special days every year—to rejoice in and learn of their deep Christian meaning.
-Instead of keeping holidays that human beings invented and labeled “Christian” hundreds of years after the Bible was written, why not keep the holy days found in the Bible?
+Many around the world celebrate these special days every year—to rejoice in and learn of their deep Christian meaning.
+Instead of keeping pagan holidays—repurposed and labeled as “Christian” hundreds of years after the Bible was written—why not keep the holy days found in the Bible?

 To learn more about the deep Christian meaning of the biblical festivals, read “Festival Meaning: What Are the Meanings of Each of God’s Festivals?”